-Protestors at the Florida’s Old Capitol Saturday (July 10 2021) fight to release people involved in the Jan.
+Protestors at the Florida’s Historic Capitol Saturday (July 10, 2021) call for release of people jailed in connection with the Jan.
 6 insurrection at the U.S Capitol.
 Credit: Laura Cassels.

 Dozens of protestors came to the Florida Capitol Saturday to demand release of “incarcerated patriots” arrested in the Jan.
 6 insurrection at the U.S. Capitol.

 Those rallying waved American flags and banners emblazoned with “Don’t Tread On Me,” “76” and “We the People.”
 Cars honked as they passed by, some shouting words of support to those at the rally, others shouting “terrorists” and “traitors.”

 About 100 people rallied on the lawn of the Historic Capitol Museum.
 They flashed signs at passersby and chanted, “Let them go,” in reference to people arrested during the Jan.
 6 attack.

 The insurrection was spurred by a mob of pro-Trump supporters who attempted to stop Congress’ certification of the 2020 presidential election after former President Donald Trump held a rally blocks from the Capitol.
 Trump in remarks to the crowd promoted the falsehood that the election was stolen from him.

 Since then, the FBI and the U.S. Justice Department report filing more than 500 charges against individuals believed to have been involved in the violent attack that left five dead and dozens of law enforcement officials injured.

 More than 50 people have been arrested in Florida in connection with the Jan.
 6 attack, according to a Spectrum News analysis.